 Although I love reading, talking, and teaching about Personal Finance, I thought it might be more interesting for business teachers to read about a high school club I have developed over the last three years.
-I must say the origin of creating a Future Business Leaders of America Club was not mine but a student’s.
+I must say the origin of creating a local chapter of a national student organization (think DECA, FBLA, BPA, etc…) was not mine but a student’s.
 I think the student’s original intention was to become president of the club and use it as a resume builder to get into a business school in college.
 Not a bad idea for a sophomore!

 Because I attended the 2018 NGPF Fellowship program, I got a chance to spend a morning at Stanford learning about “design think.”
 I plan on doing the spaghetti challenge in order for the students to understand the thought process and how we will proceed on a project that always concerns our students – the cafeteria at Mt.
 St. Joseph!